Assignment 3: String Formatting

 • how to convert C data types (numbers, pointers) to a string representation,

-• how to use the UART peripheral on the Pi to communicate with your laptop
+• how the UART peripheral on the Pi is used to communicate with your laptop

 Best practices